ltworf/localslackirc/README.md

 client they prefer or a bouncer like ZNC and keep using slack from IRC even after they shut down their IRC gateway.

-Since at my workplace they waited for me to implement all this to decide to switch to Rocket.Chat (or retard chat, as I like to call it), it now has support for doing the same thing with Rocket.Chat.
-However they switched back to slack so rchat support could use some help.

 Running localslackirc
 =====================